Degree type(s): Bachelor's (BSN)

 Career Outlook for Those With A Bachelor's Degree in Nursing

-The typical second degree nursing student is motivated, older, and has higher academic expectations than traditional entry-level nursing students.
+The typical second degree accelerated Nursing program student is motivated, older, and has higher academic expectations than traditional entry-level nursing students.
 Accelerated BSN students choosing this program at a Catholic University typically do well academically and have high first time NCLEX-RN (licensing exam) initial pass rates.
 Employers are quick to hire accelerated BSN program graduates because the grads bring more maturity, as well as education and life experiences, to nursing.

 Wondering about a BSN degree salary?
 Nurses with a bachelor’s degree in nursing typically earn more than nurses with a two-year RN degree.